sourabhbhavsar007/Contact-Management-Service/README.md

 and contacts matching those criteria can be fetched.

 We also have implemented logging functionality and log the requests and responses/exceptions, since it is a cross-cutting concern across the application.
+Also, test cases are written as a part of QA to ensure correctness of functionalities implemented.

 Features of the application along with their endpoints can be described as follows: